slimtoolkit/slim/README.md

 - `dep-include-compose-svc` - Include specific compose service as a target dependency (only selected services will be started)
 - `dep-exclude-compose-svc` - Exclude specific service from the compose services that will be started as target dependencies
 - `dep-include-compose-svc-deps` - Include all dependencies for the selected compose service (excluding the service itself) as target dependencies
+- `dep-include-target-compose-svc-deps` - Include all dependencies for the target compose service (excluding the service itself) as target dependencies.
+This is a shortcut flag to avoid repeating the service name (it's a pretty long flag name though :-))
 - `compose-net` - Attach target to the selected compose network(s) otherwise all networks will be attached
+- `compose-env-nohost` - Don't include the env vars from the host to compose
+- `compose-env-file` - Load compose env vars from file (host env vars override the values loaded from this file)
+- `compose-workdir` - Set custom work directory for compose
+- `compose-project-name` - Use custom project name for compose
+- `prestart-compose-svc` - placeholder for now
+- `poststart-compose-svc` - placeholder for now
 - `--http-probe` - Enables/disables HTTP probing (ENABLED by default; you have to disable the probe if you don't need it by setting the flag to `false`: `--http-probe=false`)
 - `--http-probe-off` - Alternative way to disable HTTP probing
 - `--http-probe-cmd` - Additional HTTP probe command [can use this flag multiple times]